kasvtv/steam_deck_overwrite_trigger_cal/README.md

 ![Screenshot 10](https://raw.githubusercontent.com/kasvtv/steam_deck_overwrite_trigger_cal/master/README_screenshots/10.jpg)

 Repeat this process as many times as needed until the dead zone is nice and small.
 In my case my MAX values were about 1800.

+Tip: to quickly start the utility again, open a Konsole, and press UP on the dpad to go back one command, and press the A button!

 Enjoy more responsive triggers!